Max Garcia: 2018 season

 After two straight seasons as a starter, Garcia was demoted to a backup role to start the season as Ronald Leary was named the starting left guard and Connor McGovern was named the starter on the right side.
 He started his first game of the season at right guard in Week 6 after struggles from McGovern.
 He was moved over to left guard the following week after Leary suffered a torn Achilles.
 He started the next three games there before suffering a torn ACL in practice prior to Week 11.
 He was placed on injured reserve on November 20, 2018.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 On March 14, 2019, Garcia signed with the Arizona Cardinals.
-He was placed on the reserve/PUP list to start the season while recovering from knee surgery.
+He was placed on the reserve/physically unable to perform (PUP) list to start the season while recovering from knee surgery.
 He was activated off PUP on November 6.

 On March 26, 2020, Garcia was re-signed to a one-year contract by the Cardinals.
 On March 25, 2021, Garcia was re-signed to another one-year contract by the Cardinals.